GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A framework can provide 90% of the features we need quickly — giving us a false sense of confidence early in the development cycle — and then be frustratingly hard when it comes to implementing the last 10%.
+> ### As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
 >
-> ~ *Tony Parisi (software developer)*
+> ~ *Gottfried Wilhelm Leibniz*

 ---
 ## 🏎 Quick Facts